 G. de P. — No, not at all.
 Every race in antiquity has considered itself, and rightly so, as the "chosen people" of its own particular planetary instructor or guide, Saturn in the case of the Hebrews, Venus in the case of the Romans, and so forth.
 Every race is the "chosen people" in that sense.
 Only the stiff-necked temperament of the Hebrews, concerning which their own prophets so loudly complained, laid particular and very especial emphasis on the fact that they were the "chosen people."

 There is also a good deal of the same feeling in the United States of America today, or used to be, to the effect that the Americans are the "chosen people."
 It is so with every people.
 It is called in modern times the nationalistic spirit; and as a spirit it has its own minor virtues.
-But there are few things, I really believe, Companions, which militate so strongly against the feeling of human brotherhood as does this spirit of aggressive nationalism.
+But there are few things, I really believe, which militate so strongly against the feeling of human brotherhood as does this spirit of aggressive nationalism.
 It is the duty of every man to love his country, to obey its laws, to be proud of its virtues, and of the noble achievements, the noble achievements, of its past; but to carry that very natural and proper feeling to the length of believing that other peoples are inferior is all wrong, because it is not true.

 Student — Many years ago I had opportunity on various occasions to walk through a botanical garden, and every plant and every tree had a name attached to it; and the effect of seeing those names was often (they were of course mostly Latin names, which perhaps meant that the tree had broad leaves, or narrow leaves, or just was a Latin rendering of the name of the botanist who catalogued it) — I say that the effect of seeing those names so often was nauseating; and it often occurred to me that surely a tree or a plant or anything in fact, even a human being, had a real name, the esoteric name.
 Is there anything in that?

 G. de P. — There certainly is.
-The same thought was in the mind of the writer of the Christian New Testament — in the Apocalypse, I think the case occurs (it has been so long since I have looked into the Christian Scriptures, that I may be wrong) But this Christian writing says that "His name shall be written upon his forehead" or words to that effect, which is the exact meaning of the thought that you have been trying to express.
+The same thought was in the mind of the writer of the Christian New Testament — in the Apocalypse, I think the case occurs (it has been so long since I have looked into the Christian Scriptures, that I may be wrong); but this Christian writing says that "His name shall be written upon his forehead" or words to that effect, which is the exact meaning of the thought that you have been trying to express.
 The naked character or individuality has its own "name" on the cosmic records; not a name in human words, but that vital-astral characteristic which distinguishes the being from other things, just as names with us poor human beings distinguish one thing from another thing.
 Every tree, every metal, every human being, indeed everything, has its own characteristic, its own individuality, and therefore its own "name."

-Student — Is that swabhavat?
+Student — Is that svabhavat?

 G. de P. — No; and yet it is in a way.
-Swabhavat is a term which is restricted solely to the cosmic principle which is really the higher realms of akasa.
-Swabhavat means self-becoming — that which is eternally becoming out of the fountains of its own self.
+Svabhavat is a term which is restricted solely to the cosmic principle which is really the higher realms of akasa.
+Svabhavat means self-becoming — that which is eternally becoming out of the fountains of its own self.
 So you see that it has a certain reference to the characteristic or vital-spiritual "name" which I spoke of in answering the previous question.
 You are right in the reference, but the term is badly applied.

-Student — Pardon me, I have two questions, Professor.
+Student — Pardon me, I have two questions.
 They are short.
 One is something that has puzzled me ever since I have known of theosophy, and it is: why some are attracted to this movement and others, who seem to have every qualification and to be very similar in every way, are not attracted at all.
 Has anything you have told us about the star to do with it?
 This movement must be under a guiding star, and the Leaders and those who are not attracted are under different stars, or something of that kind?

 G. de P. — Well, I could hardly say that because every individual entity, every human being, is under a different star.
 No, I do not think it goes as deeply as that; I think it is rather the effect of karmic evolution.
 Some beings are simply more advanced than others; their higher nature is more evolved; they feel more deeply; they have the vision; they see more readily what things are; they have hungered for truth so long that when they hear of theosophy they are instantly and instinctively attracted to it.
 There is a community of thought, you see.
 I do not think it has to do with so profound or radical a link as the star.